alibabacloud-howto/function-compute-with-oss-trigger/README.md

 Alibaba Cloud Function Compute is an event-driven and fully-managed compute service.
 With Function Compute, you can quickly build any type of applications or services without considering management or Operations and Maintenance (O&M).
-You can complete a set of backend services for processing multimedia data in just few days.
+For example you can complete a set of backend services for processing multimedia data in just few days.

 Function Compute integrates different services in an event-driven manner.
 When the event source service triggers an event, the associated function is automatically called to process the event.